dekoza/mtgpl/docs/_sources/SOK.rst.txt

 :mtgtip:`Eternal Dominion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/0/3067a9bd-991a-462d-862a-2518ae31c382.jpg?1562493419|https://scryfall.com/card/sok/36/eternal-dominion?utm_source=api>`
    Search target opponent's library for an artifact, creature, enchantment, or land card.
 Put that card onto the battlefield under your control.
-Then that player shuffles their library.
+Then that player shuffles.

    Epic (For the rest of the game, you can't cast spells.
 At the beginning of each of your upkeeps, copy this spell except for its epic ability.
 You may choose a new target for the copy.)